From Prototypes to Sparse ECG Explanations: SHAP-Driven Counterfactuals for Multivariate Time-Series Multi-class

 \subsection{Data Preprocessing}

 The authors of PTB-XL provided stratified sample folds, which we adopted without modification.
 In our case, folds 1–7 was held out for training and fold 9 for validation.
 For fold 10 we calculated SHAP values, which then were used do create rules in~\emph{PHAR} method and further clustered to obtain medoids (which acted as counterfactuals).
 Additionally fold 7 was used for calculating statistics for~\emph{PHAR} method and fold 9 was used as a background for calculating SHAP values.
-Fold 8, not used in any other place, served for queries.
+Fold 8, not used in any other place, was held out as an independent test set, providing unseen query samples to evaluate the generalization capability of the entire explanation pipeline.
 This split yielded 15 245 training samples (69.9\%), 2 183 validation samples (10.0\%), 2 198 samples to create rules and clustering them (10.1\%) and 2 173 query samples (10.0\%).

 All ECG signals were normalized using statistics computed on the training set.
 We found the mean of \(X_{\mathrm{train}}\) to be \(\mu = -0.0008313\) and its standard deviation \(\sigma = 0.2357998\).
 Each signal \(x\) was then scaled as \(x_{\mathrm{norm}} = \frac{x - \mu}{\sigma + 10^{-7}}\).